Other Spaceships

 This is the C-57D suspended by hanging in front of a suitable backdrop.
 (Robbie is a vintage talking Trendmasters toy).
 The saucer is supended with tungsten wire, just like the original studio model.
 Tungsten wire is great for flying movieminiatures, as it is both very strong, has a matte finish, and conducts electricty (which can be used to power the model).
 It absolutely sucks to work with, though, being so brittle that a single kink will inevitably result in a break.
 I went through 25 feet of rather expensive wire just trying to get four strands tied off.
 I would recommend using fishing line sprayed with a matte coat for hanging your own miniatures.

 This is Gwangi, a resin kit sculpted by the brilliant Joe Loudati.
 Gwangi is the star of the Harryhausen flick, "Valley of the Gwangi", and is shown here rampaging in front of the Cuenca Cathedral in Spain, where the movie was filmed.
-I am working on upgrading this diorama to depict the climax of the film INSIDE the cathedral, at which point it will probably get its own web page.

 All text, graphics and video copyrighted by Barry Munden.
 Website designed and hosted by Boom and Zoom Graphics.